 These are tutorials, each very different:

--Working with light textures and blends/washes on large canvas
+-Working with textures on large canvas -Working with light textures and blends/washes on large canvas -Working with layers of acrylics, using mediums on canvas

-Until you learn how to blend with tools, you can always use your fingers!
+BEGINNER ACRYLIC PAINTING TIP FOR BLENDING: Until you learn how to blend with tools, you can always use your fingers!
 Wear a glove to avoid staining your hands/nails.

 Painting over a large space on your canvas with broadened brushwork.
 If you want to make more textures and cover more ground, use broad brushstrokes.
 Backgrounds, skies, bodies of water, and mountain ranges can all benefit from the use of broader brushstrokes.
 Thinner lines should be reserved for detailing and working in tighter spaces.